-In 2000, the InfiniBand Trade Association (IBTA) released the initial support for RDMA, Infiniband, which is a network technology customized for RDMA through a specific hardware design to ensure the reliability of data transmission.
-InfiniBand allows RDMA to directly read and write the memory of remote nodes.
-Infiniband is a unique network solution requiring specific Infiniband switches and iWarp
+In 2000, the IBTA (InfiniBand Trade Association (IBTA) released the first initial support for RDMA technology, Infiniband, which is a customized-network technology customized for RDMA multilayered, new design from thethrough a specific hardware perspectivedesign to ensure the reliability of data transmission.
+The InfiniBand technology usesallows RDMA technology to provide direct directly read and write access to the memory of remote nodes.
+RDMA used InfiniBand as the transport layer in its early days, so it must use InfiniBan Infiniband is a unique network solution requiring specific Infiniband switches and InfiniBan network Infiniband interface cards to implement.

-Infiniband interface cards.